The Three Ways to Buy Car Insurance

 Do Brokers Charge Extra Fees?

 This is one of the most common misconceptions.
 In most cases, using an independent broker does not cost you more.
-Brokers are primarily compensated through commissions paid directly by the insurance carriers — typically 2–15% of your premium — and this commission is built into the policy price regardless of whether you use a broker or buy direct.
+Brokers are primarily compensated through commissions paid directly by the insurance carriers.
+For personal auto insurance, commission rates typically run 10–15% on new business and 10–12% on renewals — and this is built into the policy price whether you use a broker or buy direct.

 Some brokers may charge a small broker fee for particularly complex policies, but this must be disclosed upfront and is regulated by state law.
 For a standard personal auto policy, most brokers charge no additional fee at all.